offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

  * `RollingUpdate` - updates pods piecemeal (default).
  * `OnDelete` - user must manually bring down each pod and the stateful set will replace it with updated version.

-`OnDelete` is simple but requires user intervention to shutdown pods. `RollingUpdate` is similar to the `RollingUpdate` strategy for deployments, but it supports less parameters and its behavior is slightly different.
+`OnDelete` is simple but requires user intervention to shutdown pods. `RollingUpdate` is similar to the `RollingUpdate` strategy for deployments, but it supports fewer parameters and its behavior is slightly different.
 Specifically, rolling updates for stateful sets support two parameters.

 ```yaml
 apiVersion: apps/v1